christian-bick/edugraph-tools/README.md

 flask --debug run --host=0.0.0.0 --port=8080
 ```

 Requires _pipx_ to be installed already.

 Requires _copying the files_ from [ontology releases](https://github.com/christian-bick/edugraph-ontology/releases)
 into the _apps_ root folder (automated in the docker setup).

 ## Deployment

-See Github actions (.github/workflows) for an example of an automated building and deployment process.
+See Github actions ``.github/workflows/`` for an example of an automated building and deployment process.

 #### Web App

-Use
-``
-vite build
-``
-_from web/_ for a production ready web app bundle.
+Run ``vite build`` from ``web/`` for building a production ready web app bundle.

-Deploy on Github Pages, Gitlab Pages, Netlify, Heroku, Google Firebase, Azure Static Web Apps, etc.
+Deploy on ``Github Pages, Gitlab Pages, Netlify, Heroku, Google Firebase, Azure Static Web Apps`` ...

 #### API App

-Use
-``
-docker build .
-``
-_from apps/_ for an optimized python container.
+Run ``docker build .``from ``apps/`` for building an optimized python container.

-Deploy on AWS ECS, Google Cloud Run, Azure Container Apps, Kubernetes, etc.
+Deploy on ``AWS ECS, Google Cloud Run, Azure Container Apps, Kubernetes`` ...